-Beef, Pork, Chicken, and Shellfish: Please note that fried foods are cooked in the same oil that other products have been cooked in.
+Beef, Pork, Chicken, and Shellfish: Replacements for all these can be provided.
+Please note that fried foods such as tempura are cooked in the same oil with other foods.
 If cross contamination is not acceptable, you will not be served any fried food.

-Eggs And Dairy Products: Please note that eggs and dairy products are used in batters for fried foods.
+Eggs And Dairy Products: Replacements for eggs and dairy products will be provided.
+Please note that eggs and dairy products are used in batters for fried foods.
 If this is not not acceptable, you will not be served any fried foods.

 Due to the nature of Japanese cooking and Japanese food, we cannot accommodate for the following dietary restrictions:

 Low Sodium: The Japanese diet is very healthy, but it is extremely high in sodium.
 Low sodium soy sauce is generally not available in Japan.
-It is impossible to stay away from sodium in Japan.
+It is impossible to avoid sodium in Japanese food.

-MSG: MSG is used as a flavor enhancer in almost all Japanese foods.
+MSG: MSG is used as a flavor enhancer in many Japanese foods.
 It is impossible to tell if MSG was used or not, thus we are not able to accommodate for MSG restrictions.

 Fish Broth: Many foods (vegetables included) are cooked in fish broth.
-We are not able to serve meals that have not been cooked in fish broth.
+Fish broth is also used in all soup broths and many sauces.
+We are not able to serve Japanese meals that do not include fish broth.

 Fish Essence: We are not able to serve Japanese meals that do not include fish essence.